1,000+ Opportunities

 2025 AWF Grant Update: Jewel Basin Hawk Watch Autumn 2024 marked the 17th full monitoring season at the Jewel Basin Hawk Watch, run by members of the Flathead Audubon Society.

-Based on current listing details, eligibility includes: Individuals or nonprofit organizations in Montana.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Individuals or nonprofit organizations in Montana.
+Confirm the full requirements in the official notice before applying.